 If you go to only one major attraction while you're in Toronto, let it be the AGO.
-Fresh from a top-to-bottom renovation -- and reinvention -- by Toronto-born Frank Gehry, it is a wonder.Gehry’s vision is throughout; the fabulous, circular floating staircase is especially impressive.
-There are skylights in some rooms, adjusted every day to best display the works (to spectacular effect with Lawren Harris’s paintings of the arctic).
-Gorgeous Galleria Italia lets you view the scene on Dundas Street down below while you take a rest from the art.
+After its top-to-bottom renovation—and reinvention—by Toronto-born Frank Gehry, the AGO emerged from its scaffolding cocoon as a bona fide wonder.Gehry’s vision is throughout; the fabulous, circular floating staircase is especially impressive.
+Some rooms have skylights, adjusted every day to best display the works (to spectacular effect with Lawren Harris’s paintings of the Arctic).
+Gorgeous Galleria Italia lets you view the scene on Dundas Street down below while you take a break from the art.
 Most of all, there’s a dramatic increase in the amount of viewing space.
 Gehry’s work is inspired yet practical, a rarity in today’s starchitect-driven renovations of public spaces.

-The AGO is also famous for its collection of Henry Moore sculptures, which number more than 800.
-(The artist gave them to Toronto as a tribute to local citizens’ enthusiasm for his work: In the 1960s, public donations helped to bring his sculpture The Archer to decorate Nathan Phillips Square; an inspired move that cost then-mayor Philips his job.)
-In one room, 14 or so of his large works are displayed; there is also one on display outside the gallery, where everyone can appreciate it.
-There are also shows that apply mixed media to explore lesser known artists, combining private artifacts, documentary portraits and notes on the broader context of the artist featured.
-All in all, a top-notch experience.
+The AGO is also famous for its collection of Henry Moore sculptures, which number more than 900.
+(The artist gave them to Toronto as a tribute to local citizens’ enthusiasm for his work: In the 1960s, public donations helped to bring his sculpture The Archer to Nathan Phillips Square, an inspired move that cost then-mayor Philips his job.)
+In addition to displaying rotating exhibits of works from its collection, the AGO hosts a variety of historical and contemporary temporary exhibitions and installations by Canadian and international artists throughout the building.
+All in all, a topnotch experience.